kernja/esoteric-picture-extractor/README.md

 ### Proprietary Software

-The `12,000 Clip Art` collection by Cosmi requires users to install proprietary software to access clip-art.
-Users can only export images one-at-a-time.
+`12,000 Clip Art` by Cosmi requires users to install proprietary software to access clip-art.
+Users can only export images for use one-at-a-time.

 ![Proprietary software running on Windows XP to browse a clip-art library](./img/cosmi-photo-browser.jpg)